speeeee/esoteric/Elem/DOCS.md

 This third argument, `(1 2)`, are the arguments for the lambda expression.
 Therefore, the expression is simplified to `(+ 1 2)`, further simplified to `3` (*Note that if the user were to input this expression into the REPL, what would be returned is not the expression in simplest form, as in `3` would not actually be returned.
 This is discussed in further detail in the next section*).

 At first, this doesn't seem very useful, since the lambda expression simplifies to `(+ 1 2)` anyway.
 However, consider the previous lambda expression that lacked the third argument.
 If this expression were input into the REPL, it would return an error, since it lacked the third argument it needed.
 This is explained in further detail in the next section.
-However, what can be explained now is the concept of function definition.
+Essentially, the most major idea is that lambda expressions are also literals, meaning that they can be arguments to a function, etc.  However, what can be explained now is the concept of function definition.

 Another thing to note is that there is something odd about the arguments for the `\`.
 The second argument, `(+ x y)` is *not* evaluated, since if it were, it would try to add the two symbols, `x` and `y`.
 This is a lead in to another concept in Elem, which is the control on when Elem evaluates expressions.